…so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 - La Vaca Enamorada: one of the most highly rated restaurants in town, offering up yummy steaks and a very tasty chocolate mouse dessert.
 The extremely charismatic owner charmed the pants off Sebastien speaking to him in fluent French.

-Day 4-5: drive from Puerto Iguazú to Moconá
+Day 4-5: Puerto Iguazú to Moconá

 Misiones province is not only home to the Iguazú falls, but also to the lush Yabotí biosphere, a 250,000 hectares protected reserve created by UNESCO in 1995.
 It is made of untouched pristine rainforests – in short, this is the Argentinian jungle.
 Moconá is also where you can see one of the most fascinating and unique natural phenomenons: the Moconá Falls.